 VAT Payable = Output VAT – Input VAT

 The Output VAT is calculated based on total applicable sales/invoices raised, as a specified percentage of sale amount.

 - 1984.
 VAT was first introduced in China.
 The system was complex and had different rates and regional differences being applied.

 - 2009.
 VAT transformed from manufacture-oriented to consumption-oriented.
 Companies were allowed to deduct the input VAT on purchasing machinery and equipment from their output VAT.

 - 2013.
 Business Tax to VAT Pilot Reform was extended to other parts of China.

 - 2014.
 The pilot was further extended to the sectors of railway transportation, mail, and telecommunications.

 - 2015.
 Progress was steadily made with the Business Tax to VAT Reform and Excise Tax Reform.
 Resource Tax was reformed to be levied on an ad valorem basis.

 - 2016.
 Business Tax to VAT Pilot Reform was extended comprehensively to cover all goods and services.

 - 2017.
-VAT rates were simplified with the rate of 13% abolished, which led to a structure of VAT with 17%, 11% and 6%.
+VAT rates were simplified with the rate of 13% abolished, which led to a structure of VAT with 17%, 11%, and 6%.
 The Provisional Regulations of Business Tax of the People’s Republic of China was abolished.
-The Provisional Regulations of VAT of the People’s Republic of China was revised.
+The Provisional Regulations of VAT of the People’s Republic of China were revised.